 Several databases provide geolocalized information about avalanche paths.
-In the Catalan Pyrenees, avalanche data are stored into the Avalanche Database of Catalonia (ADBC) with more than
+In the Catalan Pyrenees, avalanche data are stored into the Avalanche Database of Catalonia (ADBC) with more than 17 000 mapped avalanche paths (Oller et al., 2006).
+In the Italian Alps, the avalanche cadastre includes 3000 avalanche paths with accurately plotted borders (Debernardi and Segor, 2013).
+Spatial characteristics of approximately 2300 avalanches were recently obtained in Japan from aerial photographs (Akiyama and Ikeda, 2013).

-- 50 17 000 mapped avalanche paths (Oller et al., 2006).
-In the Italian Alps, the avalanche cadastre includes 3 000 avalanche paths with accurately plotted borders (Debernardi and Segor, 2013).
-Spatial characteristics of approximately 2 300 avalanches were recently obtained in Japan from aerial photographs (Akiyama and Ikeda, 2013). - Current advances in computer technologies allow for using relational databases, Geographic Information System (GIS) tools and web applications to store snow avalanche observations and share them via the Internet (Tremper, 1996; Bründl et al., 2004; Scott, 2007; Duclos et al., 2008; Scott, 2009; Ekker et al., 2013).
+Current advances in computer technologies allow for using relational databases, Geographic Information System (GIS) tools and web applications to store snow avalanche observations and share them via the Internet (Tremper, 1996; Bründl et al., 2004; Scott, 2007; Duclos et al., 2008; Scott, 2009; Ekker et al., 2013).
 Web-based applications represent also a suitable software solution to assist the observers in their daily work of data collection and validation.
 They are used to support simultaneous access for a wide range of users with different roles.
-Such new web-based tools with - 60 computer assisted workflow have been recently implemented to support the forecasters in producing avalanche bulletins in Switzerland (Ruesch et al., 2013) and in Norway (Jaedicke et al., 2014).
-In

-Austria and Italy, web-based platforms have been developed to support the management of local avalanche hazard (Segor et al., 2014).
+Such new web-based tools with computer assisted workflow have been recently implemented to support the forecasters in producing avalanche bulletins in Switzerland (Ruesch et al., 2013) and in Norway (Jaedicke et al., 2014).
+In Austria and Italy, web-based platforms have been developed to support the management of local avalanche hazard (Segor et al., 2014).

-In France, the first regular avalanche observations started as early as the beginning of the 20th

-- 65 century with the creation of the EPA observation system that describes avalanche events on a selection of paths (Deschatres et al., 2010b).
-On this selection, the system provides information about year-to-year avalanche activity but it is not designed to map all avalanche prone areas.
-In 1971, the CLPA observation system was created to fill this gap.
-The CLPA carries out a regular survey of the regions affected by avalanches in order to produce a map of all avalanche maximum limits (Borrel, - 70 1992; Bonnefoy et al., 2010, 2012; Robinet and Bonnefoy-Demongeot, 2013), providing the spatial dimension to snow avalanche observations.
-Finally, the SSA dataset has been created to inventory particular avalanche paths endangering human settlements (Rapin et al., 2006).
+In France, the first regular avalanche observations started as early as the beginning of the 20th century with the creation of the Avalanche Permanent Survey (Enquête Permanente sur les Avalanches, here referred to as EPA) observation system that describes avalanche events on a selection of paths (Deschatres et al., 2010b).
+On this selection, the system provides information about year-to-year avalanche activity but it is not designed to map all avalanche-prone areas.
+In 1971, the Localization Map of Avalanche Phenomena (CLPA) observation system was created to fill this gap.
+The CLPA carries out a regular survey of the regions affected by avalanches in order to produce a map of all avalanche maximum limits (Borrel, 1992; Bonnefoy et al., 2010, 2012; Robinet and Bonnefoy-Demongeot, 2013), providing the spatial dimension to snow avalanche observations.
+Finally, the Sensitive Avalanche Paths (SSA) data set has been created to inventory particular avalanche paths endangering human settlements (Rapin et al., 2006).
 These three data sets are introduced in more details in Sect.
 2.